emina-mahmutbegovic/graphql-api/README.md

 RETURNS: number
 ```
 Unfortunately, it does not consume GitHub REST API because the creator of this code did not understand the task well. :) It uses
 an array of predefined user objects.
-Usernames are in range from ;'User1' to 'User15'.
+Usernames are in the range from 'User1' to 'User15'.

 ### References
 * [TypeGraphQL](https://typegraphql.com/)